 Skip to main content

-TrueFoundry AI Gateway provides a comprehensive authentication and authorization system that separates how users authenticate to the Gateway from how the Gateway authenticates to downstream MCP servers.
+TrueFoundry AI Gateway provides a comprehensive authentication and authorization system that separates how users authenticate to the Gateway (inbound authentication) from how the Gateway authenticates to downstream MCP servers (outbound authentication).
 This separation lets administrators choose the right security posture per tool without forcing end users to manage multiple credentials.

 Authentication Architecture Overview

-The Gateway provides a four-layer authentication and authorization system:
+The Gateway provides a three-part authentication and authorization system:

-MCP Server AuthenticationHow the Gateway authenticates to downstream MCP servers (per-user, shared, or passthrough)
+Outbound AuthenticationHow the Gateway authenticates to downstream MCP servers

 MCP Gateway Authentication and Authorization Flow

-Any user or application requires a token to talk to the Gateway.
-This allows the Gateway to identify the caller and apply authorization rules.
-TrueFoundry supports three authentication methods:
+Inbound authentication controls how clients authenticate to the Gateway.
+Any user or application requires valid credentials to talk to the Gateway, which allows the Gateway to identify the caller and apply authorization rules.
+TrueFoundry supports the following inbound authentication methods:

 For internal developers and applications with TrueFoundry accounts.
 Users generate a Personal Access Token (PAT) from the TrueFoundry UI.